 My family and I recently traveled to Lake Powell in Page, AZ.
 It was the first time we took all of our children, and I was worried they may not enjoy it since there were no theme park rides or shiny castles.
 I was wrong.
-One thing they (and I) especially loved was our Slot Canyon Tour.
-I’m not typically a nature-loving girl, but the beauty and views in the canyon were inspiring and breathtaking.
-It turned this
+One thing they (and I) especially loved was our Slot Canyon Tour (with no crowds).
+Here’s how you can visit the Slot Canyons in Page, AZ with no wait and get all the pictures you want!

 What to Expect With Horseshoe Bend Slot Canyon Tours

 With extended family, we had 15 people on our tour ranging from grandparents to 4-year-olds.
 You’ll ride in this open-air vehicle (which was a real crowd pleaser for the younger ones) from Page to Horseshoe Bend Slot Canyon which is on Navajo land.
 This is a protected Slot Canyon and Horseshoe Bend Tours is the only company allowed at this particular Slot Canyon.